boschresearch/ExeKGLib/README.md

   1. The name of the file has been changed.
   2. In the column names, the spaces have been replaced with `_`.
   3. A new column has been added (`diagnosis_binary`) containing `1` for the rows that the `diagnosis` column has `M`, and `0` for the rest.

-## Overview
-The functionality of this Python library can be divided in the below two parts:
-1. **Executable KG construction**: An executable KG representing an ML pipeline is constructed as per user's input (programmatically or via CLI) based on the KG schemas.
-The construction consists of sequential creations of task-method pairs and their properties.
-After each KG component is built, it is validated using the KG schemas and added to an RDFLib `Graph` object.
-The KG is finally saved in Turtle format.
-2. **ML pipeline execution**: The executable KG is parsed using RDFLib and queried using SPARQL to retrieve its ML pipeline.
-The pipeline's ordered tasks are sequentially mapped to Python objects that include an implemented `run_method()` Python method which is then invoked.
-This is as an abstract method of the _Task_ class that is implemented by its bottom-level children classes.

-The different implementations of `run_method()` correspond to each of the _Method_'s bottom level sub-classes that are defined in the Visualization, Statistics, and ML KG schemas.
-The method categories are described below.
-1. **Visualization**: This is a set of methods for visualization, including two types: (1) The plot canvas methods that define the plot size and layout.
-(2) The various kinds of plot methods (line plot, scatter plot, bar plot, etc.).
-These methods use matplotlib to visualize data.
-2. **Statistics and Feature Engineering**: This includes methods for statistical analysis and feature engineering like IQR calculation, mean and std-deviation calculation, etc., which can then form complex methods like outlier detection method and normalization method.
-3. **Machine Learning**: This is a group of methods that support ML algorithms like Linear Regression, MLP, and k-NN and helper functions that perform e.g. data splitting and ML model performance calculation.

 ## License